Conflicting demands in European Forests

 Frequency of recurrence Every two years

-Number of credits To be determined
+Number of credits 2.5 ECTS

 Lecturers To be determined